Last Updated on January 6th, 2020

 Accutane is a very effective treatment for cystic acne that can and often does cause serious side effects.
 Because the drug breaks down the “glue” that holds skin cells together, it often causes itchy peeling of the skin.
 Oral Accutane causes dryness of the skin and mucous membranes.
 Dry skin can cause dandruff and rashes.
-Dry mucous membranes can lead to nose bleeds and (in women) vaginitis, caused by yeast infections.
+Dry mucous membranes can lead to nose bleeds and, in women, vaginal yeast infections.

 The US Food and Drug Administration warns that the drug may cause the premature closing of the ends of long bones, stopping further growth.
 The long bones in the upper body may continue growing until age 18, and the long bones in the lower body may still be growing as late as age 23.
 Use of Accutane may stop further growth.